AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<Obj_Suffix>`

   String identifying the extension for object files for this language.
-  For instance, it is ".o" for C or Ada or ".pyc" for python.
-  The default is to set it to "-", which indicates that there are no object files.
+  For example, it is :file:`.o` for C or Ada and :file:`.pyc` for Python.
+The default is :command:`-`, which indicates there are no object files.

 * :file:`<Extension>`